cuspaceflight/m3-avionics/m3psu/README.md

 ### General Notes

-- General max working voltage is 16V
+- General max working voltage is 16V, get components equal or higher.
 - 0402s are not available for capacitors >1µF and >=16V
     - Large capacitors will have to use the smallest footprint possible (which varies accordingly)
 - All resistors are 0402s unless carrying large currents.
 Check power rating (in hidden field) if so.
     - Be cautious about resistors with values <100Ω since they're likely carrying large enough currents to be concerned about power.
+- Use `PAGE` command to select channel 0/1/both for control over I2C.
+- Set `ON_OFF_CONFIG` to `On_off_config_use_pmbus`.
+- Send `OPERATION` command to turn channel on or off as needed.
+- RUNn pins should be high using pullups.

 ### DC/DC Converter

-- Choose Schottky diode to carry 1A (these are optional in the circuit, but increases efficiency) choose: NSR20F30NXT5G (2317558(FAR))
+- Choose Schottky diode to carry 1A (these are optional in the circuit, but increases efficiency)(choose: NSR20F30NXT5G (2317558(FAR))
 - Switching pair of totem pole N-MOSFETs (choose: SiZ340DT (2422226(FAR))
 - Boost capacitors are 100x total input (gate) capacitance of topside MOSFETs
 - Bigger inductors are better, but it's a compromise on space (choose: TYS5040100M-10 2292532(FAR) -> Iripple = 0.41A)